watterott/HDMI-Adapter/software/README.md

 * Choose the respective serial port under **Tools->Serial Port**.
 * Start build and upload: **File->Upload**.
 * Wait till *Done uploading.* is shown.
+* If on error occurs have a look in the [Known Issues](https://github.com/watterott/HDMI-Display/tree/master/software#known-issues).

 ## Connecting